On constructions preserving the asymptotic topology of metric spaces: Asymptotic dimension of graph products

-The following result and proof follow are similar to \cite{An-Dre}*{Theorem 6.3}.
+The following result and proof follow are similar to \cite[Theorem 6.3]{An-Dre}.

-\begin{corollary} Let $\G$ be a finite graph.
-If all the $G_v$ have property A, $\G\fG$ has property A. \end{corollary} \begin{proof} We proceed by induction on $|V(\Gamma )|$.
+\begin{proposition} Let $\G$ be a finite graph and let $\fG=\{G_v\}_{v\in V(\G)}$ be a collection of countable groups with proper left-invariant metrics.
+If all the $G_v$ have property A, then $\G\fG$ has property A. \end{proposition} \begin{proof} We proceed by induction on $|V(\Gamma )|$.
 We note that if $|V(\Gamma )| = 1$, then $\G\fG = G_v$ which is assumed to have property A.

 Now we suppose that $|V(\Gamma )| = n > 1$ and also that the theorem holds for graphs with fewer than $n$ vertices.